Keyruu/oblivion/content/Homelab/NixOS for Servers.md

 This safes me so many headaches and is so easy to read.

-For completeness here is a `nginx.conf` for optimised security:
+For completeness here is a `nginx.conf` for optimized security:
 > [!info]-
 > Yoinked this from this [GitHub post](https://gist.github.com/plentz/6737338)
 > ```nginx